fiseha/covid-19-self-reporting/README.md

 Your script need to be authoried and a `token.pickele` file should be generated.
 Before doing so you can have the bot working but not the data recording functionality.

-After the packages installed and you change the parameters inside the `config.ini` (important) run the `quickstar.py` to authorize your script to read/write a google sheet value.
+After the packages installed and you change the parameters inside the `config.ini` (important) run the `quickstart.py` to authorize your script to read/write a google sheet value.

+`cov_env/bin/python quickstart.py`

+This will open up a browser for you to authorize a google account to edit one of your prefered google sheets. `toke.pickle` and `credentials.json` files will be generated.

+Once all set up run the `telegram_bot.py` to start a telegram server and start interacting with your bot.
+Make sure you created your bot first and get a telegram TOKEN from the `botfather` (All about telegram bots)[https://core.telegram.org/bots]